This post has been in my drafts for so long. Hopefully, anything I share here will still be of help when you go to Sagada.

 Juvinile Travel and Tours

 The travel agency we went with was Juvinile Travel and Tours.
 They offer many destination options and itineraries are pre-planned, which is rather convenient.
 The rates are not bad at all, considering the following inclusions:

 The management keeps in touch with their drivers to ascertain everyone’s safety and the tour is on time.

-I’m not sponsored to do this post in case it sounds like that.
-LOL!
+I’m not sponsored to do this post (in case it sounds like so 😋).
 I just had a good experience with the tour in spite of the uncontrollable circumstances.